Fabric Paint or Pens? You Decide!

 Guys, I’ve got another installment on paint and clothing for you…Fabric paint or pens – which work better?
 How do each of these work and what does each one work best at?

 I’ll answer these questions right now!Are you looking for a fun activity for you and the kids involving decorating tshirts, or do you want to get super fancy with advanced techniques?

-Whether you use paint or pens can affect the outcome level of detail and depth that can result.
+Now whether you use paint or pens can affect the outcome level of detail and depth that can result.
 So let’s take a look at that one now.

 Fabric Paints Explained